mezbahulkarim/ID2216-Backend/README.md

 # ID2216-Backend
-Backend for the Universal Tracker App
+*Backend for the Universal Tracker App
+*Part of the Mobile Applications Development Course ID2216 at KTH